Search Lincoln Cannon Menu

 Listen to recording

-A leading evangelical Christian, Albert Mohler, recently wrote a blog entry entitled “New God or No God?
+Leading evangelical Christian, Albert Mohler, has a history of poor reasoning when it comes to Transhumanism.
+He recently wrote a blog entry entitled “New God or No God?
 The Peril of Making God Plausible.”
 Its publication was coincident with my recent presentation of the New God Argument.

 In Mohler’s blog entry, he reviews a book by Mitchell Silver.
 Silver suggests that liberal theologians have been working to replace the “‘old God’ of biblical theism” with the “‘new God’ of the secular philosophers.”
 Mohler identifies with the old God theology.
 And he contrasts the two theological perspectives, explicitly or implicitly, as follows: